Packrat parser: Cut operator

 When a Packrat parser uses cut operators, it effectively clears its backtracking stack.
 This is because a cut operator reduces the number of possible alternatives in an ordered choice.
 By adding cut operators in the right places in a grammar's definition, the resulting Packrat parser only needs a nearly constant amount of space for memoization.
+However, the fundamental problem that packrat parsers require O(n) space has not been resolved.

 The algorithm

 Sketch of an implementation of a Packrat algorithm in a Lua-like pseudocode.